Skip to content

 William Manning

 William Manning serves as head of global hosting & Eze OMS infrastructure lead.
-In this role, William is responsible for consulting with clients and IT service and hosting providers on server architecture, disaster recovery preparedness, security, and best practices for running Eze technology.
+In this role, William manages a global team responsible for consulting with clients and IT service and hosting providers on server architecture, disaster recovery preparedness, security, and best practices for running Eze technology.
 Previously, William was principal solutions engineer, resolving complex support issues, managing relationships with client hosting providers, and collaborating with Eze R&D on product enhancements related to security and infrastructure.
-William joined the company in 2014, building client -server environments, upgrading the Eze software suite, and executing client disaster recovery tests for the Eze Framework team.
-William is a graduate of Bentley University and holds a Bachelor of Science in business and managerial economics with a concentration in law.
+William joined the company in 2014, building client server environments, upgrading the Eze software suite, and executing client disaster recovery tests for the Eze Framework team.
+Will is a graduate of Bentley University and holds a Bachelor of Science in business and managerial economics with a concentration in law.